P-py/c-numerical-methods/README.md

 # c-numerical-methods
-Code repository to store and version algorithms developed for the subject "Numerical Methods" at the Faculty of Engineering of Sorocaba (FACENS)/
+Code repository to store and version algorithms developed for the subject "Numerical Methods" at the Faculty of Engineering of Sorocaba (FACENS).